happyprime/turn-comments-off/README.md

 * Update the list of blocks unregistered to include latest from Gutenberg and WordPress.
 * Update `wordpress/scripts` to 24.6.0.
 * Refactor how the list of blocks is managed to make future maintenance easier.
+Props @huubl

 ### 1.1.1